firefox-devtools/debugger/docs/issues.md

   *or* has a request for more information
   *or* has a clear next step

-An issue that does not fullfill those traits should probably be moved to one of the boards and closed.
+An issue that does not fulfill those traits should probably be moved to one of the boards and closed.

 ### Issue Organization